Configurationz/cloud_services/index.md

-### Cloud providers native services and their naming conventions with respect to their competitors
+### Cloud unicorns & their native services

-This document provides an overview of cloud provider's native services, naming conventions, and how they compare to their competitors.
+* This document provides an overview of cloud provider's native services, naming conventions, and how they compare to their competitors.

 |      Category        |                    AWS                    |             Azure               |               GCP                  |
 |:--------------------:|:-----------------------------------------:|:-------------------------------:|:----------------------------------:|